Jon Bryant: Career

 In addition to his work in the music industry, Bryant is also an actor and voice actor.
-He has appeared in Big Sky, Arrow, Marvel: Sentinel of the Spaceways, and Riverdale.
+He has appeared in Apple TV's Smoke, Animal Control, Family Law, Fire Country, Searching for a Serial Killer: The Regina Smith Story, Big Sky, Arrow, Marvel: Sentinel of the Spaceways and Riverdale.
+In 2023 he voiced Bitores Mendez in the remake of the 2005 video game Resident Evil 4.